-- 1) Attending annual IPM training provided by the IPM Coordinator (or designee). - 2) Assuring floor under serving counters and movable equipment is kept free of food and drink debris. - 3) Avoiding long-term storage or use of cardboard boxes. - 4) Removing recycle products daily. - 5) Keeping outside doors closed at all times (except during deliveries and emptying trash).
+1) Attending annual IPM training provided by the IPM Coordinator (or designee).

+2) Assuring floor under serving counters and movable equipment is kept free of food and drink debris.

-Also posted at www.ipmnet.org/tim under the "IPM in Schools" link, IPM MATERIALS section
+3) Avoiding long-term storage or use of cardboard boxes.

+4) Removing recycling products daily.

+5) Keeping outside doors closed at all times (except during deliveries and emptying trash).

-- 6) Keeping all food items in sealed containers. - 7) Immediately reporting any sightings of rodents or rodent droppings to the IPM Coordinator, and following up with an email to the Coordinator (for records). - 8) Reporting to the Coordinator any pest-conducive conditions that require maintenance (e.g., leaky faucets, dumpster too near building, drains need scrubbing, build-up of floor grease requiring spray-washing, etc.)
+6) Keeping all food items in sealed containers.

+7) Immediately reporting any sightings of rodents or rodent droppings to the IPM Coordinator, and following up with an email to the Coordinator (for records).

+8) Reporting to the Coordinator any pest-conducive conditions that require maintenance (e.g., leaky faucets, dumpster too near building, drains need scrubbing, build-up of floor grease requiring spray-washing, etc.)